This appendix describes some command-line options that can be useful when diagnosing problems with the Java HotSpot VM.

 The -verbose:jni Option

-This option enables logging of JNI.
+This option enables the logging of JNI.
 When a JNI or native method is resolved, the HotSpot VM prints a trace message to the application console (standard output).
 It also prints a trace message when a native method is registered using the JNI

 RegisterNative function.
 The